Manage Windows 10 in your organization - transitioning to modern management

 This six-minute video demonstrates how users can bring in a new retail device and be up and working with their personalized settings and a managed experience in a few minutes, without being on the corporate network.
 It also demonstrates how IT can apply policies and configurations to ensure device compliance.

 The video demonstrates the configuration process using the classic Azure portal, which is retired.
 Customers should use the new Azure portal.
 Learn how use the new Azure portal to perform tasks that you used to do in the classic Azure portal.

-This topic offers guidance on strategies for deploying and managing Windows 10, including deploying Windows 10 in a mixed environment.
-The topic covers management options plus the four stages of the device lifecycle:
+This article offers guidance on strategies for deploying and managing Windows 10, including deploying Windows 10 in a mixed environment.
+It covers management options plus the four stages of the device lifecycle: